Day #2 and #3

 The term firmament is used in the same way (atmosphere or space) depending on the context.
 In this passage, the firmament or heaven, refers to the atmosphere.

-So what happens now is that God creates the unique atmosphere that permits life on earth and separates two bands of water, one above and one below the atmosphere.
+At this point, God creates the unique atmosphere that permits life on earth and separates the two existing bands of water, one above and one below the atmosphere.

 The waters under the firmament would be the water on and under the earth.
-The waters above the firmament would be a special water vapor canopy that would provide the unique environment that existed in the pre-flood world of Adam and Even.
+The waters above the firmament would be a special water vapor canopy that would provide the unique environment that existed in the pre-flood world of Adam and Eve.
+Liquid water on the earth, gaseous atmosphere, and water vapor are above the atmosphere.

-The thing that many of us forget is that the world we live in now is very different from the world that God created.
-Not only different from a moral perspective but also different from an ecological and environmental perspective as well.
+The point that many of us forget is that the world we live in now is very different from the world that God created.
+Not only different from a moral perspective but also different from an environmental perspective as well.

 God has not yet formed the water on the earth into anything.
 He has established the earth's atmosphere and the vapor canopy which, according to Dr. H. Morris, would give the earth and its first inhabitants a special environment which would have special features: